PiotrNawrot/nano-sparse-attention/README.md

 3. Visualization of attention patterns
 4. Performance comparisons between different methods

-The notebook has been prepared for the purpose of [NeurIPS 2024 Dynamic Sparsity Workshop](https://dynamic-sparsity.github.io/) - check it out if you want to learn more about dynamic sparsity!
+The notebook has been prepared for the purpose of [NeurIPS 2024 Dynamic Sparsity Workshop](https://dynamic-sparsity.github.io/) - check it out if you want to learn more about dynamic execution, not only in the context of self-attention!

 ### Key Features

 - **Pure PyTorch Implementation**: All attention mechanisms are implemented in pure PyTorch for maximum clarity and ease of understanding.
 - **Real-world Testing**: Uses Llama-3.2-1B-Instruct model and FiscalNote/billsum dataset for practical experiments.
 - **Comprehensive Tutorial**: Includes a detailed Jupyter notebook explaining core concepts and implementations.
+- TODO - easily extensible to new models, datasets, and attention patterns
+- TODO - it supports both prefilling and generation stages, as well as combining the two

 ### Implemented Methods